Assessment Criteria#

 Learning outcomes

-• Process skills: Anyone can go through the process, compare and explore the recipes
+- Process skills: Anyone can go through the process, understand it and reproduce it

 Student checklist